igolden/igolden.github.io/_posts/2015-05-07-my-idealogies-on-web-development.md

 ---
 layout: post
-title: My Idealogies on Web Development
+title: Three Ideas that Shaped My Views
 ---

 This website will serve as a platform for me to speak and develop my *personal* ideas, opinions, and methodologies surrounding business and technology development.
 Over the next 5 years I'm going to make a very concious effort to grow in all aspects as both an entrepreneur and a web developer.